Amnion: Other animals

 In reptiles, birds, and many mammals the amnion develops in the following manner:

 At the point of constriction where the primitive digestive tube of the embryo joins the yolk sac a reflection or folding upward of the somatopleure takes place.

 This, the amniotic fold, first makes its appearance at the cephalic extremity, and subsequently at the caudal end and sides of the embryo, and gradually rising, its different parts meet and fuse over the dorsal aspect of the embryo, and enclose a cavity, the amniotic cavity.
 This kind of amnion is known as pleuroamnion (formed by folding), as opposed to schyzoamnion (formed by delamination).

 After the fusion of the edges of the amniotic fold, the two layers of the fold become completely separated, the inner forming the amnion, the outer the false amnion or serosa.

 The space between the amnion and the serosa constitutes the extra-embryonic celom, and for a time communicates with the embryonic celom.

 Cats and dogs are born inside of the amnion; the mother cuts it open and eats it.

 In elephants, "The amnion is continued from the base of the umbilical cord upon the allantois, which is of considerable size, and is so interposed between the chorion and amnios, as to prevent any part of the amnios attaining the inner surface of the placenta.
 The amnios consists of two layers:one is the granular layer, continued upon the inner or foetal surface of the allantois, and thence upon the umbilical cord; the other is the smooth outer layer, continued upon the outer or chorional surface of the allantois, and thence upon the inner surface of the chorion."

 Application

-The amniotic membrane is used as a biological dressing to heal incurable wounds.
+The amniotic membrane is used as a biological dressing.
 For this purpose, the placenta in cesarean delivery is collected and under aseptic conditions, the amniotic membrane is separated and packaged and sold commercially.
 In valid commercial products to prevent transmission of viral infections such as HIV and hepatitis, the donor's blood (mother) is tested.
 Products usually pass the sterility and endotoxin test in accordance with the rules of the Food and Drug Administration of the country of manufacture.